-We've already covered how top colleges like MIT or Yale place your coursework as one of the most important pieces of your application.
-These schools expect you to take a challenging courseload with some of the hardest courses offered at your school, often AP or IB classes.
-You’ll also have to do this while balancing extracurriculars, test prep, social life, and your sanity.
+We've already covered how top colleges consider coursework one of the most important pieces of college applications.
+These schools expect you to take a challenging course load with some of the hardest courses offered at your school (often AP or IB classes).
+You’ll also have to do this while balancing extracurriculars, test prep, a social life, and your own sanity.

-As a basic idea, I probably spent at least an average of 4 hours a day on homework, (including weekends) on projects, and studying.
+I probably spent at least an average of four hours a day on homework (including weekends) on projects and studying.
 This would increase dramatically when finals and AP exams came around.

-The reality is likely that the 'perfect student' is probably busting her ass everyday.
-She may just hide it well, or she just doesn’t really treat it like work and so doesn’t seem to be breaking a sweat.
+The reality, however, is likely that this "perfect student" is busting her ass every day.
+She might just hide it well or doesn’t really treat it like work, and so doesn’t seem to be breaking a sweat.
 If you really enjoy learning, then working hard on schoolwork won’t be nearly as painful.

 High school is of course four years, and so it’s going to be a marathon.

 It will take effective strategies to understand where to spend your limited time to get the maximum result.

 It will take discipline to keep yourself focused when there are distractions everywhere.